 In order to be successful in this course there are some simple guidelines to follow.
 First among these is to come to class prepared to participate.
-This means having done the assignments, read the material, and arriving equipped with questions, comments, and observations.
+This means having done the assignments, read the material, then arriving equipped with questions, comments, and observations.
 In this class we will learn a great deal from each other, so discussion and creating a community of writers/critics is an integral part of the process.
 We will be looking at writing from many perspectives, so your ideas count.

 The second guideline is to think and plan well ahead of assignments.
-Begin from day one to anticipate your schedule, topics for papers, research sources, etc. And third, if you have any questions that you need further assistance with, please feel free to consult me during my office hours; that's what they're for.
-Think of my office as an extension of the classroom where we can discuss any aspect of the course: material you don't understand, topics, problems, articles you're working on, ideas you wish to develop, strategies you'd like to try.
-I give priority to students who have made appointments; otherwise meetings are on a first-come, first-served basis.
+Begin from day one to anticipate your schedule, topics for papers, research sources, etc. And third, if you have any questions with which you need further assistance, please feel free to consult me during my office hours.
 I am available via email, but only for brief questions; this medium should not be considered a substitute for an in-person conversation.